Supremekirb/EBME/README.md

 If you want development builds, you can get the latest one [from nightly.link here](https://nightly.link/Supremekirb/EBME/workflows/build_push/main).
 Note that these may contain bugs and unfinished features!
 You can also access development builds [on GitHub here](https://github.com/Supremekirb/EBME/actions) by opening the workflow run you want.

+## My software is telling me it's a virus!
+Thankfully it isn't a virus.
+Unfortunately antiviruses often return false positives for EBME (see below for why).
+It's safe to add an exception to your antivirus software to stop it bugging you about EBME.
+Look up details for your OS/antivirus software.

+This is because EBME is written in Python, but distributed as an executable file.
+For various reasons, this is somewhat nonstandard, and also ACTUAL viruses often use Python in this way.
+As such, lots of antiviruses have come to see the pattern as "Python in an EXE = bad".
+Hopefully, eventually enough people will download EBME and add exceptions that antiviruses will learn that it's safe - the same happened with CoilSnake for a time.
+And if you're still unsure, the source code is available for you to read and understand.

 ## Screenshots

 ![The map editor](assets/readme/mapeditor.png)